Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 gantt
     title Phase 2 Development
     dateFormat  YYYY-MM-DD
-    section Research
+    section Phase 2
-    A task           :a1, 2014-01-01, 30d
+    Design a mockup layout      :2023-01-05  , 3d
+    Ensure websocket connection          :a1, 2023-01-012, 14d
-    Another task     :after a1  , 20d
+    Research frameworks for graphs     :after a1  , 12d
-    section Development
-    Task in sec      :2014-01-12  , 12d
-    another task      : 24d
+    Graph display of websocket data     : 2023-02-04, 14d
+    Create the Presentation Client    : 3d
+    Mock up the voting interface    : 3d
+    Create the voting interface   : 7d
 ```

 ### Goals for phase 2

-For this phase of development, the focus was on getting an interface functioning within powerpoint that would react to incoming data, as this was such a critical aspect of the project.
+- Get the Websocket connection working within Web Viewer
+- Research into the best way to display the data within PowerPoint
+- Design a mockup of the presentation interface
+- Get a graph to display the data within PowerPoint
+- Implement the presentation client
+- Mock up the voting interface
+- Create the voting interface

 ### Challenges